vsouza/awesome-ios/README.md

 * [Keychains](https://github.com/hyperoslo/Keychains) - Because you should care... about the security... of your shit.
 * [Lockbox](https://github.com/granoff/Lockbox) - Objective-C utility class for storing data securely in the key chain.
 * [SAMKeychain](https://github.com/soffes/SAMKeychain) - Simple Objective-C wrapper for the keychain that works on Mac and iOS.
 * [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) - A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
-Written in Swift.

 ## Server

+*Server side projects supporting coroutines, Linux, MacOS, iOS, Apache Modules, Async calls, libuv and more.*

 * [Perfect](https://github.com/PerfectlySoft/Perfect) - Server-side Swift.
 The Perfect library, application server, connectors and example apps.
 * [Swifter](https://github.com/httpswift/swifter) - Tiny http server engine written in Swift programming language.
 * [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) - A small, lightweight, embeddable HTTP server for macOS or iOS applications.
-* [Curassow](https://github.com/kylef/Curassow) - Swift HTTP server using the pre-fork worker model.
+* [Curassow](https://github.com/kylef-archive/Curassow) - Swift HTTP server using the pre-fork worker model.
-* [Zewo](https://github.com/Zewo/Zewo) - Venice based HTTP server for Swift 2.2 on Linux
+* [Zewo](https://github.com/Zewo/Zewo) - Lightweight library for web server applications in Swift on macOS and Linux powered by coroutines.
 * [Vapor](https://github.com/vapor/vapor) - Elegant web framework for Swift that works on iOS, macOS, and Ubuntu.
 * [swiftra](https://github.com/takebayashi/swiftra) - Sinatra-like DSL for developing web apps in Swift
 * [blackfire](https://github.com/elliottminns/blackfire) - A fast HTTP web server based on Node.js and Express written in Swift